Podiatrist

-As a podiatrist you'll enhance people's independence and quality of life through helping them improve their mobility.
-You'll provide preventative care, diagnosis and treatment of a range of problems affecting the feet, ankles and lower legs.
-This can include infections, defects and injuries, as well as foot and nail conditions related to other major health disorders such as diabetes.
+As a podiatrist, you'll diagnose and treat a range of problems with patients' feet and lower legs.
+This can include infections, defects and injuries, as well as foot and nail conditions related to other major health disorders such as diabetes and arthritis.
+Your aim will be to improve mobility, reduce pain and provide the necessary treatments.

 You could be based in a hospital, GP surgery or within private practice and may work with a team of people including nurses, physiotherapists and doctors.